jampp/geeks/_src/_posts/2016-04-05-in-depth-look-into-caching-1.markdown

 ##The world-wide web

 <!--excerpt.start-->
-Nobody calls it that anymore.
+Nobody calls it that way anymore.
 But the term is oddly descriptive.
 Nowadays, it's all about interconnected systems.
 You log into your mobile game with your google account, or maybe your facebook account.
 You search for some page (of which you never ever knew its address